netinupur/car-or-tree-with-Spark-DL/README.md

 For the scope of this project, we decided to keep data with positive labels corresponding to `car` and `tree`

-Image files
+#### Image files

-The images were read in from an s3 bucket [insert link : s3://open-images-dataset/validation] using `sparkdl`’s `imageIO` function and saved as a Spark Dataframe with 41620 rows and the following schema:
+The images were read in from an [s3 bucket](s3://open-images-dataset/validation) using `sparkdl`’s `imageIO` function and saved as a Spark Dataframe with 41620 rows and the following schema:
 [insert image]

 o	`origin` : This was a string containing the s3 link to the image